jacobfisher18/yntht/README.md

 - Thumbs up and thumbs down songs/posts
 - Specifically recommend a song to someone
 - Forgot password flow
-- History page, with all the user's previous posts
 - Display follower count for the users in search results
 - Make sure everwhere asyncronous has some sort of loading component (i.e. login button)
 - Restrict ability to create tons of accounts, perhaps via email verification
 - Notifications for when you got a new follower, or other events
-- Unify all the different color schemes
 - Link to Spotify for songs
 - Play songs via Spotify Player SDK